ericliujian/ns3-mmwave-weather/README.md

 ## Getting Started
-To use the module, you can clone this repositoryby:
+To use the module, you can clone this repository by:
 ```bash
 git clone https://github.com/ericliujian/ns3-mmwave-weather.git
 ```